meilisearch/documentation/reference/features/authentication.md

 **Changing the master key will automatically generate new private and public keys**.
 It is not possible to change one key without altering the others.

 After changing the master key, it is mandatory to restart the MeiliSearch instance to generate new private and public keys.

+## Deactivating key-based authentication

+In order to deactivate MeiliSearch's key-based authentication, restart the instance without providing a master key:

+- If the master key was set up with command-line flags, relaunch the instance without the `--master-key` option
+- If the master key was configured with environment variables, unset it and relaunch the instance